Top UK winter holiday destinations

 New Forest

 Discover the many scenic walks through the charming woodlands that were once proclaimed a Royal Forest by William the Conqueror, and along the way spot some of the country’s rarest species of birds.
 Any lovers of history might already know of New Forest’s mention in the Domesday Book, meaning there’s a wide range of medieval sites to discover such as the famous Beaulieu Abbey.
-If you’re visiting as a family, why not check out our ‘Best kids’ days out in the New Forest’ guide for some inspiration?
+If you’re visiting as a family, why not check out our guide to the best days out with kids in the New Forest?

 New Forest cottages